Bronchial carcinoid tumor

 Bronchial carcinoid tumors are carcinoid tumors primarily occurring in relation to a bronchus.
 They were previously incorrectly termed bronchial adenomas.
 They usually occur in association with a segmental or larger bronchus.

 Typically affects patients from the 3rd to 7th decades with the mean age around 45 years 7,10.

 Cushing syndrome: due to ACTH-producing carcinoid tumor types 1

-The presentation can vary dependent on location.
-Central neoplasms usually give symptoms due to bronchial obstruction (such symptoms can include pneumonia, atelectasis, bronchiectasis, emphysema or even a lung abscess); if airway obstruction is partial, symptoms such as cough, wheezing and recurrent pulmonary infections can occur.
-Peripheral tumors on the contrary are generally asymptomatic and they are discovered occasionally.
+The presentation can vary depending on location.
+Central neoplasms can cause bronchial obstruction and distal pneumonia, atelectasis, bronchiectasis, air-trapping or lung abscess.
+Partial airway obstruction can cause cough, wheezing and recurrent pulmonary infections.
+Peripheral tumors are generally asymptomatic and can cause air-trapping.
 Presentation with carcinoid syndrome is rare (~2-5%) 5,10.